Michael D. Bissonnette

 After leaving the mayor's office, he served as interim DPW director for the Town of Greenfield from November 2014 until May 2015.
 He challenged Kos to a rematch in 2015 but was unsuccessful.
 He returned to his law practice shortly thereafter.
 In 2019 Kos announced he would not seek re-election and Bissonnette was one of several candidates to run for the seat.
 He was eliminated in the City's preliminary election in September of 2019.

 Bissonnette lives in Chicopee with his wife Erin.

 Chicopee is a city in Western Massachusetts.
-As of the 2000 census, a total population is 54,653.
+As of the 2000 census, the total population is 54,653.